efrecon/dew/README.md

-# Docker EveryWhere
+# Docker EveryWhere, `dew`

 We are in 2021!
 Docker can be used to provide a consequent working environment across platforms.
-This script aims at running development-oriented environments in the form a Docker container based on an image with the tooling of your requiring, from within the current directory and as your current user inside the container.
-In most cases, this allows for transient environments, as all is required on the host is a Docker daemon and images that can be garbage collected once done.
-Consequently, you should be able to keep OS installation to a minimal and run most activities from within containers in a transparent way.
+This script aims at development workflows consisting of Docker containers based on an image with the tooling of your requiring.
+These containers will run from within the current directory and as your current user inside the container.
+In most cases, this allows for transient environments, as all that is required on the host is a Docker daemon and images that can be garbage collected once done.

+Running `dew` increases security by encapsulating only the relevant part of the file system required for a workflow.
+In addition, it should save you from "dependency hell".
+You should be able to keep OS installation to a minimal and run most activities from within containers in a transparent way.
 In other words, `dew` is a shortcut to the following command (a little bit more [advanced](#implementation), but nothing very special):

 ```shell